 To truly be upheld by all, a company’s values need to be clearly communicated to everyone within the organization, and they need to be more than a statement.
 They must be the foundation of any company strategy or program, which always keeps those values top of mind — and top of practice.

 Aflac — which has a 17-year streak4 on Ethisphere’s annual list of the World’s Most Ethical Companies — was built on just that.
 It’s called “The Aflac Way:” a bound copy of a set of tenets centered on doing the right thing.
 It was written to reflect the sentiment of the company’s founders more than half a century ago, and it is as relevant today as it was at its inception.
 New employees even receive a copy of “The Aflac Way” upon joining the team.

-It shows up in the culture, and it’s visible to customers and brokers, too.
+The Aflac Way shows in the culture, and it’s visible to customers and brokers, too.
 It drives the customer service philosophy, for example, compelling Aflac to receive, process, approve and disburse payment for eligible claims in as short a time as possible.
-According to Dan Amos, Aflac Chairman and CEO, “As a company, we do not sell a tangible product; we sell a promise to be there when our policyholders need us most.”4
+According to Dan Amos, Aflac chairman and CEO, “As a company, we do not sell a tangible product; we sell a promise to be there when our policyholders need us most.”4

 Aflac is the only insurance company in the world recognized for 17 years straight on the list of World’s Most Ethical Companies since the list’s inception in 2007.4